 Be sure to keep your high-speed train ticket handy as you’ll need it to enter Hong Kong at West Kowloon Station.
 After border control at the China side, I reached the flight check-in counter on Level B2.

-Travellers flying Cathay Pacific and Cathay Dragon can check in here four hours before departure, with a HK$80 baggage delivery fee per piece.
+Travellers flying Cathay Pacific can check in here four hours before departure, with a HK$80 baggage delivery fee per piece.

 After immigration on the Hong Kong side, I followed the signs to Kowloon Station, the closest stop on the Airport Express train line.